 Dubrovnik town offers little opportunities for cycling.
 Dubrovnik is very hilly, and also busy with car traffic.
 Thus, not easy to cycle.
 However, you can do some decent recreational cycling on Lapad peninsula.

-For an enjoyable rides, you’ll need to get out of town.
+For an enjoyable ride, you’ll need to get out of town.
 Popular cycling trails, you’ll find on Elafiti Islands and in Konavle.

 You can also cycle Elafiti islands on your own.
 Just take a ferry across to the Elafiti islands, and the rest you do on your bicycle.
 Or, you can also book a group cycling tour to Elafiti.